barnard supplemental essays

 One of the key steps to getting into Barnard is writing your Barnard College supplemental essays.
 Like many top schools, Barnard uses supplemental essays to learn more about their applicants during the admissions process.
 Before we start our discussion of the Barnard supplemental essays, let’s learn a bit more about Barnard.

 In this guide to the Barnard supplemental essays, we’ll go over Barnard’s essay and application requirements.
-Mainly, we will discuss the required Barnard college essays, like the Why Barnard essay, along with the optional Barnard essays.
+Mainly, we will discuss the required Barnard college essays along with the optional Barnard essays.
 Throughout, you’ll find tips on approaching the Barnard College essays and advice on how to get into Barnard.

 Ready to get started?
 First, let’s review some quick facts about the Barnard College application process.

-• Barnard Acceptance Rate: 11% – U.S. News ranks Barnard as a highly selective school.
+• Barnard Acceptance Rate: 9% – U.S. News ranks Barnard #13 in National Liberal Arts Colleges.

 • Barnard Supplemental Essay Requirements: